Make A Splash

 It’s nothing less than the ultimate summer fete.
-Bermuda Heroes Weekend (taking place this year June 15-18, 2018) is a Carnival-style, island-wide blowout, including local cuisine, Soca music, some of the world’s best Steel Pan musicians, a parade of bands, boat rides and more.
+Bermuda Heroes Weekend (taking place June 7-17, 2019) is a Carnival-style, island-wide blowout, including local cuisine, Soca music, some of the world’s best Steel Pan musicians, a parade of bands, boat rides and more.
 Events include Friday's opening night extravaganza on Front Street, the all-night J'Ouvert Celebration, the Parade of Bands, the Race Day Raft Up on Monday, National Heroes Day.

 Cup Match Summer Splash